BasicWolf/archived-concrete-settings/docs/src/startup.rst

 Here is an example of starting up a new Django application with Concrete Settings.
 Let's consider that a project was created by the traditional ``djago-admin.py startproject mysite``.
 The project settings are defined in the good old ``settings.py``.
-Why not have all Django settings in a YAML file instead?
+Why not have all Django project settings in a YAML file instead?
-(:download:`full example source <examples/django30_template.yml>`)
+(:download:`full source <examples/django30_template.yml>`)

 .. code-block:: yaml